rust-lang/rust-by-example/src/lifetime/input.md

 [fixed upstream](https://github.com/isagalaev/highlight.js/pull/465), and will be amended soon.

-If you make this source code valid, it would fail to compile with:
-"`another_boxed_integer` does not live long enough".
-Let's analyze why this
+The "real" compiler error is: "`another_boxed_integer` does not live long enough".
+Let's analyze why this happens:
-happens:

 * `stack_integer` has lifetime `'a`
 * `boxed_integer` has lifetime `'b`